Zachary-Levesque/real-time-trading-system/README.md

   "reason": "Positive momentum with a bullish trend, stable volatility, and average volume supports a buy bias."
 }
 ```

+Recommendation history is now deduplicated on semantic content, so repeated background refreshes do not create noisy history entries when recommendation state has not materially changed.

 ## Next Phase